mattbartley/crypto-check-extension/README.md

 ### Quick and Easy

-Have you ever come across a cryptocurrency on a site and want to know it's price?
+Have you ever come across a cryptocurrency on a site and want to know its price?

 👎 **The old way:**